openworm/bt-gsoc-2019/README.md

 ## Set it up!

 ### For Uploading:
-P.S- No need to set up a Python virtual environment for "Uploading"
+P.S- No need to set up a Python virtual environment for "Uploading".

 -Python Libtorrent used here!
 ```